Although car accidents are fairly common, few people are prepared for them when they happen.

-As a general rule, drivers that suffered a serious injury should call an experienced personal injury attorney to maximize available compensation regardless of insurance.
+As a general rule, drivers that suffered a serious injury should call an experienced lawyer to maximize their compensation.

 Even with limited tort insurance, a crash victim can potentially recover maximum compensation depending on the injury or circumstances.
 An experienced personal injury lawyer at Hagelgans & Veronis can explain this to you during the initial free consultation.